christopheraue/m-ruby-concurrently/guides/Performance.md

 Explanation of the results:

-* In Ruby, waiting an amount of time is faster than awaiting readiness of I/O because it does not need to enter the underlying poll call.
+* In Ruby, waiting an amount of time is much faster than awaiting readiness of I/O because it does not need to enter the underlying poll call.
-* In mruby, awaiting readiness of I/O is actually faster than waiting.
-  Scheduling an evaluation to resume at a specific time involves inserting it into an array at the right index. mruby implements many Array methods in plain ruby which makes them noticeably slower.
+* In mruby, awaiting readiness of I/O is actually faster than just waiting an amount of time.
+Scheduling an evaluation to resume at a specific time involves amongst other things inserting it into an array at the right index. mruby implements many Array methods in plain ruby which makes them noticeably slower.

-You can run the benchmark yourself by running:
+You can run the benchmark yourself by executing:

     $ rake benchmark[wait_methods]